NREL/PRAS/SystemModel_HDF5_spec.md

  - `capacity`, as unsigned 32-bit integers representing maximum available generation capacity for each generator in each timeperiod, expressed in units given by the `power_units` attribute
- - `failureprob`, as 64-bit floats representing the probability the generator transitions from operational to forced outage during a given simulation timestep, for each generator in each timeperiod.
+ - `failureprobability`, as 64-bit floats representing the probability the generator transitions from operational to forced outage during a given simulation timestep, for each generator in each timeperiod.
 Unitless.
- - `repairprob`, as 64-bit floats representing the probability the generator transitions from forced outage to operational during a given simulation timestep, for each generator in each timeperiod.
+ - `repairprobability`, as 64-bit floats representing the probability the generator transitions from forced outage to operational during a given simulation timestep, for each generator in each timeperiod.
 Unitless.